linuxreader/linuxreader.github.io/linuxreader/ansible/roles/Using Ansible Roles.md

 +++
 title = 'Ansible Roles'
-description = 'Manipulating files, SELinux, and Jinja2 templates'
+description = 'Ansible Roles'
 +++

-• Work with roles
+Work with roles and Create roles
-• Create roles

 ### Using Ansible Roles